vorakl/aves/README.md

 * A paginator for the unlimited number of pages
 * It's configured to hiding all html files in the end of links.
 All URLs end with a slash
 * A correct year's part of the copyright  string accordingly to dates of a first and a last articles
+* Bonus: a simplified version of a Makefile for bundling CSS and JS files, render a site, check it on the local Nginx which is running from the official docker image (installed Docker is required) and publish it to the GitHub Pages

 ## Installation

 The installation process is fairly trivial.
 Just clone this repository and set a path to the theme's directory in the `THEME` variable of `pelicanconf.py`.
 This theme relies on a bunch of variables which are set in specific values.
 So, in addition, you need to adjust a configuration of your site accordingly to provided example files `pelicanconf.py.example` and `publishconf.py.example`.

-## Example
+## Examples

-The example of fully configured site with articles, pages, sitemap, robots.txt, favicon.ico, etc which is assumed to be used in GitHub Pages is presented at the separate branch [example](https://github.com/vorakl/aves/tree/example)
+The example of a site's configuration with articles, pages, sitemap, robots.txt, favicon.ico, etc which is assumed to be used in GitHub Pages is presented at the separate branch [example](https://github.com/vorakl/aves/tree/example).

+Another example of using this theme in live is [my site](http://vorakl.name/)

 ## index.html